skipperr254/recursions/README.md

 ### solutions:
 1. Using loops

 Here is how this can be solved with the use of a for loop.
+This involves using a for loop to loop over all integers upto n and add them one by one.

 ``` python
 # Python